Milford, CT has a B safety grade (70/100) with a violent crime rate of 117 per 100,000, 67% below the national average.

 FBI UCR Data Snapshot: Milford, CT

-Milford, CT — reporting population 53,065 in 2024 — recorded 62 violent crimes and 1,112 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Milford, CT, reporting population 53,065 in 2024, recorded 62 violent crimes and 1,112 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 116.8 per 100,000 residents, while the property crime rate reaches 2095.5 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 12 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of B (Above Average), scoring 70 out of 100.

 Within the violent crime count, aggravated assault accounted for 11 incidents, robbery 37, murder 1, and rape 13 in 2024.
 Property crime splits into larceny-theft (964), burglary (46), motor vehicle theft (102), and arson (4).
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Milford's mix at 82.1% of all Part I offenses.